pvcraven/2017_web_security/source/final/lana/index.rst

 		:align: center
 		:width: 300px
 		:alt: confusing way to write a class and method

-		:caption: old way to write a class
+		old way to write a class